hutchisr/shrimpcam/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.

-then run:
+then run this to start:

 ```bash
 node build
 ```
 You can use a reverse proxy with Caddy or something after to host the production site on the web!